bodynar/bodynarf.react-components/readme.md

 4. *(Optional)* To use **Icon** component - install [Bootstrap Icons](https://icons.getbootstrap.com/) and make sure you imported these styles in parent container
 5. *(Optional)* To use **Checkbox** component - install [bulma-checkradio](https://www.npmjs.com/package/bulma-checkradio) and make sure you imported these styles in parent container

+## Demo
+Demo of using all components can be found on https://bodynar.github.io/bodynarf.react-components/ (or open latest build in github repository)
 ## Description
 Mostly all components have root css class with `bbr-` prefix.
 BBR - Bodynarf Bulma React